kyle-p-may/cs552-git-tutorial/README.md

 For example, suppose you make some changes to the files `foo.h` and `foo.c`, but you forgot what you did to `foo.c`.
 Running the command `git diff foo.c` will provide the following output, which shows the differences of the file arguments since the last commit.

+`git add` has many different options that can be viewed using `git add -h`; I would google before using any of the other complex arguments.

 ![Simple diff](https://github.com/kyle-p-may/cs552-git-tutorial/blob/master/figures/simple_diff.png)

 Running `git diff` will show all of your changes.